Five Easy Ways To Create A More Peaceful Life

-For the past few years I've been incorporating five easy ways to create a more peaceful life; simple practices to keep myself healthy emotionally and spiritually.
+For the past few years I've been using five easy habits to create a happier, more peaceful life; simple practices to keep myself healthy emotionally and spiritually.

 I've named them "5 to Thrive".